-A morphological and meristic study suggests there may be separate populations in the Gulf of Alaska and the Aleutian Islands (Levada 1979).
-This study was based on comparisons of samples collected off Kodiak Island in the central Gulf, and the Rat Islands in the Aleutian Islands.
-Lee (1985) also conducted a morphological study of Atka mackerel from the Bering Sea, Aleutian Islands and Gulf of Alaska.
+A morphological and meristic study suggests there may be separate populations in the GOA and the AI (Levada 1979).
+This study was based on comparisons of samples collected off Kodiak Island in the central GOA, and the Rat Islands in the AI.
+Lee (1985) also conducted a morphological study of Atka mackerel from the Bering Sea, AI and GOA.
 The data showed some differences (although not consistent by area for each characteristic analyzed), suggesting a certain degree of reproductive isolation.
-Results from an allozyme genetics study comparing Atka mackerel samples from the western Gulf of Alaska with samples from the eastern, central, and western Aleutian Islands showed no evidence of discrete stocks (Lowe et al. 1998).
+Results from an allozyme genetics study comparing Atka mackerel samples from the western GOA with samples from the eastern, central, and western AI showed no evidence of discrete stocks (Lowe et al. 1998).
 A survey of genetic variation in Atka mackerel using microsatellite DNA markers provided little evidence of genetic structuring over the species range, although slight regional heterogeneity was evident in comparisons between some areas (Canino et al. 2010).
-Samples collected from the Aleutian Islands, Japan, and the Gulf of Alaska did not exhibit genetic isolation by distance or a consistent pattern of differentiation.
-Examination of these results over time (2004, 2006) showed temporal stability in Stalemate Bank (western Aleutian Islands) but not at Seguam Pass (eastern Aleutian Islands).
+Samples collected from the AI, Japan, and the GOA did not exhibit genetic isolation by distance or a consistent pattern of differentiation.
+Examination of these results over time (2004, 2006) showed temporal stability in Stalemate Bank (western AI) but not at Seguam Pass (eastern AI).
 These results indicate a lack of structuring in Atka mackerel over a large portion of the species range, perhaps reflecting high dispersal, a recent population expansion, and large effective population size, or some combination of all these factors (Canino et al. 2010).